wp-plugins/geo-mashup/readme.txt

 = Mashup Ingredients =

-Geo Mashup combines WordPress, [Google Maps](http://maps.google.com), and [GeoNames](http://geonames.org) to create a GeoCMS that puts you in control of all your content, including geographic data.
+Geo Mashup combines WordPress, [Google Maps](http://maps.google.com), [OpenStreetMap](http://openstreetmap.org) and [GeoNames](http://geonames.org) to create a GeoCMS that puts you in control of all your content, including geographic data.

-= The Future =

-I would like to make WordPress a first-class GeoCMS that gives you control over the storage and presentation of your location data.

-Geo Mashup endures because it supplies me with [customization work](http://www.cyberhobo.net/hire-me/).
-If you are a developer interested in this kind of work, [contact me](http://groups.google.com/groups/profile?enc_user=uBuY-RQAAACbQmFlLULeJFU8ITpJlc8IOPANdqfI6prRsqjc7uCt1A).
-More of us can make Geo Mashup better, which will in turn supply us with more work.

-[Donations](http://www.cyberhobo.net/downloads/geo-mashup-plugin) have also encouraged me keep developing - thanks to those who have donated.

 == Installation ==